wimkeir/graft/README.md

 A command line shell is also provided that allows the user to perform ad-hoc traversals on the CPG interactively.

-## TODO

-- user-defined analyses (include on classpath)
-- hook up `graft-shell` to `graft shell` and set up CPG
-- also explain `graft shell` section a bit better (ie. traversals)
-- handle class removal or addition in update
-- examples in repo
-- output nice-ifying

 ## Usage

 Graft needs to be initialized within the project by running `graft init` before the CPG can be built and analysed.